-Make note that the best spots are usually the more authentic hole-in-the-wall locations on the outskirts of the city versus any spot you’ll find downtown.
+Make note that the best spots are usually the more authentic hole-in-the-wall locations on the outskirts of the city versus any spot you’ll find in the Historic District.

 Randy’s is an authentic little BBQ joint located on Wheaton Street.
 That’s on the city’s east side and far from the typical tourist zones.

 Just look for the tiny blue building with the long line out front, and you’ll know you’re there.

 You get large portions at a great price.

 Randy’s is one of the OG barbecue restaurants in Savannah, so they’ve been around long enough to have perfected their craft.